Camp on Sydney Harbour: Family Camping at Cockatoo Island

 Activities: The Island Is Your Playground

-Curious Tales Family Tour: An after-hours guided tour that takes families through the island's weirder, funnier history.
-Running Saturday evenings from 5:30 to 6:30 pm, tickets start from $20.
+Curious Tales Family Tour: This 60-minute guided tour is fun for oddballs of all ages.
+A good-humoured journey through the island's history, it runs on Saturday afternoons.
+Tickets start from $20.
 Online bookings are essential.

-Our Day at Cockatoo Island: A self-guided booklet tour designed for kids aged 6 to 10, available for $5 from the Visitor & Accommodation Centre (open 10 am to 4 pm).
-Guided by pink cockatoo signs and ground stickers, young adventurers visit 8 activity stops across the island, meeting a whale named Burriburri, playing convict games and learning to communicate like a sailor along the way.
+Our Day at Cockatoo Island: This self-guided booklet-led tour designed for kids aged 6 to 10 is available for $5 from the visitor & accommodation centre (open 10 am to 4 pm).
+Guided by a series of pink cockatoo signs, young adventurers visit 8 activity-packed stops across the island.
+Along the way, they'll meet a whale named Burriburri, play convict games and learn to communicate like a sailor!

 Free Activities: Monthly steam crane demonstrations run on the first Tuesday of every month, a genuine highlight for machine-obsessed kids.
-Campers also get exclusive access to vintage lawn games and giant chess.
-Basketball hoops are available on the Eastern Apron, the Turbine Shop is a fantastic place to scooter around, and the Eastern Apron is ideal for kite flying.
+Campers also get exclusive access to the games room.
+Basketball hoops are available on the Eastern Apron, the Turbine Shop is a fantastic place for scooter riders, the Eastern Apron is ideal for kite flying, and there is a giant chessboard behind the visitor and accommodation centre.

 For a full rundown of activities, visit Cockatoo Island.